tuxofil/erjik/README.md

 ## Building

-Erlang must be installed to build and run erjik.
+Erlang must be installed to build and run Erjik.
-You always can obtain latest Erlang version on http://www.erlang.org/download.html or use one provided by your software repository.
+You always can obtain latest Erlang version on http://www.erlang.org/download.html or use the one provided by your software repository.

-erjik is developed and tested with Erlang R14A but probably will work with older Erlang versions.
+Erjik is developed and tested with Erlang R14A but probably will work with older Erlang versions.

     $ make

 ## Installing

-You need to build erjik and documentation to install it:

-    $ make all doc
+    $ make

-Chdir to top of erjik sources tree and run:

     $ sudo make install

-You need to create special user for erjik because 'make install' does not creates it:

-    $ sudo adduser --system --home /var/log/erjik --shell /bin/sh erjik

-And the last, make sure /var/log/erjik directory is writable by erjik user:

-    $ sudo chown -R erjik: /var/log/erjik

 ### Staged installation